The (Real) State of Social Care

 The price social care’s leaders put on bad social care

-Social care’s leaders know there is a world of difference between social care at its best and social care at its worst.
+Social care’s leaders are conscious of a great difference between social care at its best and social care at its worst.
 At its best it supports people to be independent, to thrive and so make the least demand on public support.
 At its worst it deprives people of agency in their own lives, makes them dependent and increases demand on public support.
-They call the former ‘strengths based and person centred’.
-They call the latter ‘deficit based and resource centred.
+The former is described ‘strengths based and person centred’ and the latter ‘deficit based and resource centred'.

-And they have put a price on it.
-Over the past dozen years or so, councils across the country have agreed year in year out to cuts to their budgets in ‘efficiency savings’.
-They have amounted to £11BN.
-ADASS state that the top savings priority has been working with older and disabled people to identify their strengths and assets.
+Directors have put a price on it.
+Over the past dozen years or so, The ADASS annual budget surveys report that councils across the country have agreed year in year out to cuts to their budgets in ‘efficiency savings’.
+They have amounted to £11BN, some 50% of annual spend on long term care.
+The top efficiency saving has been transforming practice to work with older and disabled people to identify their strengths and assets.

-Alongside the annual ritual of Directors offering up of efficiency savings, their councils allow increases for demographic growth, primarily amongst the older people.
+Offering the efficiency savings is part of an annual ritual that all councils adopt when setting social care budgets.
+Alongside Directors offering up of efficiency savings, their councils allow increases for demographic change.
 These are consistently of the same order as the efficiency savings, about 3-4% a year.
-Over a 12 year period, that would amount to growth of the older population of between 36-48%.
-The growth has, of course, not been anything like that.

-The net effect of this annual budget setting ritual is a stand still budget[5].
+The net effect is a stand still budget for the meeting of need [5].
 The growth in budgets councils give to Directors is cancelled out by the savings Directors offer up.
 The Institute of Fiscal Studies notes the effect.

 Conclusions

-According to all the public messaging, social care is a system doing its very best under difficult circumstances.
-It acts fairly and transparently driven only by the best interests of the people who rely on it.
-All it needs is more money to make everything the very best it can be.
+The public narrative is the social care system doing its very best under difficult circumstances.
+All it needs is more money to make everything the best it can be.

-But this does not describe what is a very different reality.
-It is a deeply dysfunctional system that does not know how to use the money it has to make lives better.
-Only people who have what it takes escape the mainstream system by managing their own care and support through a cash payment can be confident of using resources to make their lives better.
-And even they are under increasing threat as councils look for every which way to reduce their cash payment.
+But the data paints a very different reality.
+It is a dysfunctional system that does not know how to make best use the money it has.
+Only people who have what it takes escape the mainstream system by managing their own care and support through a cash payment to empoly their own staff can be confident of using resources to make their lives better.
+And even they are under increasing threat as councils look for every opportunity to reduce their cash payment.

 The concerns the Care Quality Commission have put to Parliament are of course important.
 But they pale in significance when seen against the issues raised by this data.
-The principle beneficiaries of the public messaging that protects the system are political leaders.
+The principle beneficiaries of the system are political leaders.
 Spending is kept to whatever resources happen to be available, while all needs for which there is no resource are simply disappeared.
-At both local and national levels, they are allowed to believe they have done all they need to do.
-They can safely ignore any noises off stage about a funding gap.
+At both local and national levels, the system allows political leaders to believe they have done all they need to do.

 [1] All raw data taken from NHS Digital Activity and Fnance report https://digital.nhs.uk/data-and-information/publications/statistical/adult-social-care-activity-and-finance-report/2023-24